Indigenous feminism: Missing and murdered Indigenous women (MMIW)

 The ongoing attempted genocide of Indigenous women is of utmost priority in Indigenous feminism, while in mainstream feminism this femicide is rarely prioritized, unless it is non-indigenous women being murdered.

 On October 4, and February 14, Indigenous feminists have for years encouraged the community to participate in vigils and actions for justice for these women and their families.
 "Sisters In Spirit" are one group organizing the vigils, in honour of the lives of Missing and Murdered Indigenous Women and Girls (MMIWG).
 These vigils resulted in the Government of Canada launching a National Inquiry into Missing and Murdered Indigenous Women and Girls in September 2016.
 This inquiry examined and reported on the violence against Indigenous women and girls in Canada by looking at the patterns, underlying factors and ultimately, the systemic cause of the violence.
 While the progress of the inquiry was slowed and at times stifled by issues such as lack of clarity regarding testimony dates and limited staff and resources, it eventually reached the conclusion that there is an ongoing genocide against Indigenous women in North America.

 In the United States, the National Resource Center to Enhance Safety of Native Women and their Children (NIWRC) was created "to enhance the capacity of American Indian and Alaska Native (Native) tribes, Native Hawaiians, and Tribal and Native Hawaiian organizations to respond to domestic violence."
 This organization also shares in Indigenous feminist themes by their dedication sovereignty and the safety of Indigenous women and children.

+On March 14th, 2019, an oversight hearing, later published as “ Oversight Hearing On Unmasking the Hidden Crisis of Murdered and Missing Indigenous Women (MMIW): Exploring Solutions to End the Cycle of Violence" was held by the House of Representatives Subcommittee on Indigenous Peoples of the United States of the Committee on Natural Resources.
+This oversight hearing was held by Chairman Ruben Gallego, and he invited multiple speakers to address the growing issue of Missing and Murdered Indigenous women.